Mrs N Shearer-Freyne

 Key Stage 4 Information

-For the external examinations, the Pearson Edexcel GCSE is followed in both English Language and English Literature.
+In Years 10 and 11, for the external examinations, the Pearson Edexcel GCSE is followed in both English Language and English Literature.
 We give our students the confidence to use literacy skills, knowledge and understanding to succeed not only in their examinations but also as a foundation for further academic study.
-We teach a selection of classic literature through which students are given the opportunity to explore the depth and power of the English literary heritage.

 For English Language, the students experience a broad range of 19th century fiction and 20th century non-fiction texts.
 They have the opportunity to write creatively as well as learning the key skills needed for transactional writing.
 In English Literature, students study a range of prose, poetry and drama, ranging from classic to contemporary.

 The Pearson Edexcel GCSE (9–1) English Language 2.0 consists of two externally examined papers and one endorsement for Spoken Language.

 Paper 1: Non-Fiction Texts, focuses on the study and analysis of a wide range of 19th century non-fiction texts such as newspaper and magazine articles and reviews, instructional texts, speeches, journals, and reference book extracts.
 In Section B of the paper students explore and develop transactional writing skills, in the form of letters, articles, reports, speeches, reviews, formal emails or blogs.

 Paper 2: Contemporary Texts, focuses on the study and analysis of a wide range of prose fiction and literary non-fiction, such as novels, autobiographies, biographies, memoirs, letters, speeches, and travel writing.
 In Section B of the paper students explore and develop imaginative writing skills.